LLM Structured Outputs: Anti-Patterns

 Problem: Structured outputs often reduce the richness of nuanced, context-dependent responses that natural language outputs provide.

-Example: Relying solely on structured data may overlook subtleties in conversational AI (e.g., emotions, intent), leading to less effective or rigid interactions.
+Example: Relying solely on structured data may overlook subtleties in conversational AI (for example, emotions or intent), leading to less effective or rigid interactions.

 Solution: Maintain a balance between structured data for specific tasks and unstructured data for flexible, nuanced communication.
 Ensure the system can switch between them when necessary.